The Death of Stalin: Historical accuracy

 Bogdan Kobulov is depicted in the film as being shot dead during Beria's arrest by officers acting under orders given by Zhukov.
 In reality, he was arrested and killed with Beria months later.

 In the film, Vasily Stalin and Anatoly Tarasov are seen at a practice of the Soviet Union national ice hockey team, which has been depleted by a recent plane crash.
 There really was a plane crash in which 11 players on the VVS Moscow ice hockey team died, and star player Vsevolod Bobrov really did survive because he missed the flight, but the crash happened on 5 January 1950, more than three years before Stalin's death.

-The NKVD was superseded by the MVD in 1946, almost seven years before the death of Stalin.
+The NKVD was superseded by the MGB in 1946, almost seven years before the death of Stalin.

 Samuel Goff of the Department of Slavonic Studies at the University of Cambridge, though opining that the film's historical discrepancies could be justified as helping to focus the drama, wrote that turning Beria into "an avatar of the obscenities of the Stalinist state" missed the chance to say "anything about the actual mechanisms of power", and argued that Iannucci's approach to satire was not transferable to something like Stalinism, and the film is "fundamentally ill-equipped to locate the comedy inherent to Stalinism, missing marks it doesn't know it should be aiming for".

+On the other hand, historian Sheila Fitzpatrick wrote that "for all its insouciance about details, [the film] captures the essential black comedy of the situation."